Plenty Horses

 Plenty Horses (Lakota: Tȟašúŋka or Tȟašúŋke Óta, lit.
 His-Horses-Are-Plentiful; 1869–1933) was a Sicangu (Brulé) Lakota from the Rosebud Indian Reservation.
 On January 7, 1891, nine days after the Wounded Knee Massacre, he shot and killed Army Lieutenant Edward W. Casey, commandant of the Cheyenne Scouts (designated Troop L, Eighth Cavalry) two miles north of the Stronghold Table in the Badlands of the Pine Ridge Indian Reservation in South Dakota.
 Plenty Horses – who was present at the Drexel Mission Fight the day after the Wounded Knee Massacre, was arrested for the murder and his case went to trial.
 His defense was he shot and killed Casey as an effort to redeem himself in the eyes of his people after having spent five years at the Carlisle Indian School learning the ways of the white man.
 He returned in time to be present on the reservation during the massacre.

 Five years I attended Carlisle and was educated in the ways of the white man.
 When I returned to my people, I was an outcast among them.
 I was no longer an Indian.
 I was not a white man.
 I was lonely.
 I shot the lieutenant so I might make a place for myself among my people.
 I am now one of them.
 I shall be hung, and the Indians will bury me as a warrior.

 The trial of Plenty Horses, which took place at Fort Meade near Sturgis, figured prominently in the investigation of the events surrounding the Wounded Knee Massacre, specifically as to whether Spotted Elk's band were considered to be prisoners of war.
-The central argument of Plenty Horses’ two lawyers, George Nock and David Powers, both working pro bono, was that a state of war existed between the United States and the Lakota Nation and as such the belligerents were entitled to kill each other without threat of criminal penalty.
+The central argument of Plenty Horses’ two lawyers, George Nock and David Powers, was that a state of war existed between the United States and the Lakota Nation and as such the belligerents were entitled to kill each other without threat of criminal penalty.
 In such a case, Plenty Horses should not be tried for murder.
 They also submitted that if the prosecution was correct that there was no state of war between the Lakota and the United States, then the US soldiers involved with the killings at Wounded Knee should also be charged with murder.